-At his Spring budget, the chancellor pledged £640bn of infrastructure investment and we will be hoping to see further details and commitments unveiled this summer.
+At his Spring budget, the Chancellor pledged £640bn of infrastructure investment and we will be hoping to see further details and commitments unveiled this summer.

 But investment alone won't guarantee good jobs are accessible to the people who need them.
-The East Midlands LEPs have a crucial role to play in shaping how infrastructure is delivered to maximise good job creation.
+The North of Tyne Combined Authority will play a crucial role in the coming years in developing regional infrastructure.